zhaoyao91/nats-ex/packages/nats-ex-repl/README.md

 Several options of [NatsEx.constructor](../nats-ex/docs/api.md#natsex) are supported to be passed as command options:

-- url - if specified, repl will try to connect NATS before start
+- start = true - if false, it won't create natsEx automatically. you can use `connect` to connect nats manually in the repl
+- url = "nats://localhost:4222"
-- reconnect
+- reconnect = true
+- logEvents = true
 - queueGroup
-- logEvents

 ## Repl Context